John Hyde (judge): Disappeared records

-The notebooks (volumes 1-3) from 1775 to 1777, which contained the important Nanda Kumar trial were mostly destroyed due to unknown reasons at some point in the 18th or 19th century.
+The notebooks (volumes 1-3) from 1775 to 1777, which contained the important Nanda Kumar trial were mostly destroyed for unknown reasons at some point in the 18th or 19th century.
 The records from the first term of 1780 have disappeared, as well as a small volume with a brass clasp which contained Hyde's detailed notes on some particularly controversial trials.

 At some point between the creation of the microfilm and Jadavpur University's digitization project, a portion of the paper at the bottom of one of the volumes was trimmed, resulting in the loss content near the bottom of the page.

 Historical importance

 The notebooks are a valuable primary source of information for life in late 18th century Bengal.
 They are the only known remaining source for the early proceedings of the Supreme Court of Judicature at Fort William.
 As such, the Supreme Court rulings, documented in the notebooks, form the beginning of India’s current legal system.
 Attorneys and Judges in the 19th century used his notebooks to write books of precedent and case law.
 The notebooks were used as the basis for at least three casebooks.